mli2830/workspace/mydictionary.md

 ###Pathogen (病原体）
 or infectious agent is a biological agent that causes disease or illness to its host.

+##Q

+###Quarantine (隔离)
+a state, period, or place of isolation in which people or animals that have arrived from elsewhere or been exposed to infectious or contagious disease are placed.

 ##R

 ###Rabies (狂犬病）